Recent Posts

 There is nothing more American, in my opinion, than armorial assumption.
 What exactly does that mean?
 Simply this: in the absence of any central government agency to grant or regulate the use of arms, US citizens can simply adopt their own coat and rightfully claim the design as their own.
-There are some provisions to this scheme; the ancient customs and rules regarding heraldry should be followed, and any future arminger should perform due diligence to avoid possible infringement.
+There are some provisions to this scheme; the ancient customs and rules regarding heraldry should be followed, and any future armiger should perform due diligence to avoid possible infringement.
 In other words, it would be unwise to copy an established coat of arms known to exist--registrations and published armorials help protect against infringement.

 What kind of friend asks, "do you have a coat of arms?"
 Well, I am one of those friends.
 When my close friend responded with interest in assuming arms, my creative side began bursting.
 Discussions of possible ideas began in earnest during April.
 The image of a possible crest immediately became apparent in my mind.
-With the arminger's German heritage and surname translated as deer, I knew I wanted to incorporate a stag, flames, and a six-stringed acoustic guitar.
-Once I sketched out the idea, the arminger quickly approved.
+With the armiger's German heritage and surname translated as deer, I knew I wanted to incorporate a stag, flames, and a six-stringed acoustic guitar.
+Once I sketched out the idea, the armiger quickly approved.
 The process of designing his shield, however, would take much longer.

 I worked out numerous ideas but nothing really took hold.
 In August, I was scrolling through a Facebook group on civic heraldry and found inspiration--the arms for the Village of Žárovná located in the Czech Republic.
 Since the village's arms are well established, it was important to avoid infringing on their beloved coat, due diligence prevents honest mistakes.